webjay/facematch/README.md

 ## Setup

 As this package uses [node-opencv](https://github.com/peterbraden/node-opencv) you need to be aware that node-opencv requires OpenCV to be installed.
-Thus, before you `npm install facematch`, you should install OpenCV.
+Thus, before you `npm install facematch` you should install OpenCV.

 On my Mac I did this: